xwmx/nb/README.md

 [More information\...](https://www.iana.org/domains/example)
 ```

-`notes` automatically archives the page content in the note, making it
+`notes` embeds the page content in the bookmark, making it available for full
-available for full text search with `notes search`.
-When `pandoc` is installed,
+text search with `notes search`.
+When `pandoc` is installed, the HTML page
-the HTML page content will be converted to Markdown.
+content will be converted to Markdown.

 Bookmarks can be tagged using the `--tags` option.
 Tags are converted
 into hashtags: